rage/programming-22/data/part-13/1-pygame.md

 Installing and accessing pygame requires that your Python installation is added to path, as instructed [here](https://www.mooc.fi/en/installation/vscode/#python3).

+If none of the above is successful, try `pip install pygame --pre`.

 ### Mac

 Open the _Terminal_, for example through the magnifying glass symbol in the top right corner: